Annu Kapoor

 Annu Kapoor (born Anil Kapoor; 20 February 1956) is an Indian actor, singer, director, radio disc jockey, and television presenter who has appeared in over a hundred films, as well as television series.
-His career has spanned over 40 years as an actor, producer, director and singer.
-Besides acting, he also does a Radio show, named Suhaana Safar With Annu Kapoor which airs on 92.7 big FM.
-He has won numerous awards in his career, including two National Film Awards, one Filmfare Awards and two Indian Television Academy Awards in varied categories.
+His career has spanned over 45 years as an actor, producer, director and singer.
+Besides acting, he also does a Radio show, named Suhaana Safar With Annu Kapoor which is broadcast on 92.7 Big FM.
+He has won numerous awards in his career, including two National Film Awards, one Filmfare Award and two Indian Television Academy Awards.

 Early life

-Annu Kapoor was born in Itwara, Bhopal, Bhopal State, on 20 February 1956, to Madanlal, a Punjabi father with roots in Peshawar and Kamal, a Bengali Brahmin mother.
-His father owned a travelling Parsi theatre company which performed in cities and towns, and his mother was a Urdu teacher and a trained classical singer.
+Annu Kapoor was born Anil Kapoor in Itwara, Bhopal, Bhopal State, on 20 February 1956, to Madanlal, a Punjabi father with roots in Peshawar and Karnal, a Bengali Brahmin mother.
+His father owned a travelling Parsi theatre company which performed in cities and towns, and his mother was an Urdu teacher and a trained classical singer.
 His grandfather Kripa Ram Kapoor was a doctor in the British Army and his great grandfather Lala Ganga Ram Kapoor, a revolutionary who was executed during the Indian freedom struggle.

 Due to poor financial circumstances, he had to quit school following secondary education.
 With a salary of ₹ 40, his mother worked as a teacher.
 On his father's insistence, he joined his theatre company.
 Following a stint there, he joined National School of Drama in 1976, after his brother Ranjit Kapoor, who was already a student there insisted.
 After graduating from the National School of Drama and a brief stint with its repertory company, in 1981, he played a 70-year-old man in the play Ek Ruka Hua Faisla in Bombay (now Mumbai).
 Film director Shyam Benegal who saw Kapoor perform, sent him a letter of appreciation and signed him for his 1983 film, Mandi.

+Kapoor's sister Seema Kapoor was briefly married to actor Om Puri.
+His elder brother, Ranjit, is a director and screenwriter and Seema is a producer and actor.
+Kapoor's younger brother, Nikhil, is a writer and lyricist.

 Personal life

-Kapoor has promoted India's positive aspects in his programmes.
-Kapoor's sister Seema Kapoor, was married to actor Om Puri.
-His elder brother, Ranjit, is a director and screenwriter and his sister, Seema, is a producer and actor.
-Kapoor's younger brother, Nikhil, is a writer and lyricist.
+Relationships and family

+Kapoor first married Anupama Patel, an American by birth, in 1992 and they divorced in 1993.
+Annu then was married to Arunita Mukherjee from 1995 to 2005.
+He remarried his first wife, Anupama (Pami), in 2008.

-Kapoor has four children (three sons— Kavan, Maahir and Evaan—and a daughter, Aradhita) from two marriages.
-His wife, Anupama, is American by birth.
-Annu remarried his first wife, Anupama (Pami), in 2008.
+Kapoor has four children (three sons - Kavan, Maahir and Evaan - and a daughter, Aradhita) from two marriages.

-He changed his name from Anil Kapoor to Annu Kapoor to avoid confusion with the hero of the film Anil Kapoor, while acting in Tezaab.
+Religion

+Born into a Hindu family, Kapoor considers himself to be an atheist.